-Southern Focus Poll questions and results can be searched using the Institute's Data Catalog, and data from the poll can be easily downloaded.
+Southern Focus Poll questions and results can be searched and downloaded using the Odum Institute Archive Dataverse.

 Frequency and crosstabulation reports from all Southern Focus Polls are available as PDF documents.
 These reports are also listed in the catalog record for each survey and can be downloaded from there.